Lesson:

 The BOPPPS model—a Canadian initiative is a foundational piece of the Instructional Skills Workshop Network and is shared by numerous Centres for Teaching and Learning in Canadian colleges and universities; however, it is easily applicable to community-based, school board and college academic upgrading LBS programs, as it is learner focused and ideal for adult learning.

-TAKE A LOOK AT WHY the BOPPPS Lesson Planning Model was a favourite of the PAL Working Group
+Here is WHY the BOPPPS Lesson Planning Model was a favourite of the PAL Working Group

 Lesson planning with the BOPPPS model resonates for me because it emphasizes the importance of engaging students and makes them more receptive.
 It’s an objective-driven approach, and ensures that both teachers and students are clear about what is expected to be achieved.”